Abdallah-Tah/abdalkit/README.md

     php artisan abdalkit:install
     ```

-4. Compile the project assets, run:
+4. Set up your database connection in the `.env` file.

+5. Run the migrations to set up the required tables in the database:

     ```shell
+    php artisan migrate
+    ```

+6. Compile the project assets, run:

+    ```shell
     npm install && npm run dev
     ```

-5. That's it!
+7. That's it!
 You have Laravel Auth starter, just visit the home page and click Log in / Register.

 <br/>